kean/Nuke/README.md

 }
 ```

-All of those APIs are built on top of `ImageProcessing` protocol.
-If you'd like to you can implement your own processors that adopt it.
+All those APIs are built on top of `ImageProcessing` protocol which you can also use to implement custom processors.
 Keep in mind that `ImageProcessing` also requires `Equatable` conformance which helps Nuke identify images in memory cache.

-> See [Core Image Integration Guide](https://github.com/kean/Nuke/blob/master/Documentation/Guides/Core%20Image%20Integration%20Guide.md) for more info about using Core Image with Nuke
+> See [Core Image Integration Guide](https://github.com/kean/Nuke/blob/master/Documentation/Guides/Core%20Image%20Integration%20Guide.md) for info about using Core Image with Nuke

 #### Image Pipeline

-You can use `ImagePipeline` to load images directly without a view. `ImagePipeline` offers a convenience closure-based API for loading images:
+Use `ImagePipeline` directly to load images without a view.

 ```swift
 let task = ImagePipeline.shared.loadImage(